This overview summarizes how Mattermost can help users in support of their internal compliance initiatives, including:

 Based on our interpretation of GDPR, it is not required to hide message contents in email notifications to remain compliant for the following reasons:

-Every user has the ability to disable email notifications in their Account Settings.
+Every user has the ability to disable email notifications in Settings.
 Therefore, every user has the ultimate control over whether or not they want information sent via email.
 This option aligns with most other products, but we will follow updates on interpretations of GDPR closely to see if we need to make changes in this area.

 Mattermost offers TLS encryption to protect communication between the Mattermost server and the SMTP email server.